xyphro/UsbGpib/README.md

 After programming the file, disconnect and connect the device and a USB drive will show up.
 Copy the TestAndMeasurement.bin file to this USB drive - ideally using the command line.
 Example: copy TestAneMeasurement.bin F:\FLASH.BIN.

-After programming the file, disconnect and connect it again and you're ready to use it!
+When done, disconnect and connect USB again and you're ready to use it!

 ## Updating the firmware at later stages